CHINESE MONEY PLANT

 AVOID HARSH, DIRECT SUN

-A Chinese Money Plant does not do well in low light.
+A Chinese money plant does not do well in low light.

 It may technically survive, but it will not thrive.
 You may notice slower growth, leaf drop and legginess.
 Bright, filtered light is best.